secu77/ciberreserva/README_EN.md

 |:----------: |
 | Uploading PHP web shell at http://kappa.ciberreserva.com |

-It has already been verified that the webserver is a Microsoft-IIS/10.0 and that the user with which the web shell commands are executed is "NT AUTHORITYIUSR."
+It has already been verified that the webserver is a Microsoft-IIS/10.0 and that the user with which the web shell commands are executed is `NT AUTHORITY\IUSR`.

 ### Privilege Elevation leveraging SeImpersonate Privilege with EfsPotato

 Listing this user's privileges reveals that they have the SeImpersonate privilege.
-This suggests that this token can be used to elevate privileges to "NT AUTHORITY SYSTEM."
+This suggests that this token can be used to elevate privileges to `NT AUTHORITY\SYSTEM`.

 | ![Image 42](images/42.png) |
 |:----------: |